 The food, around 18 courses of it, is seasonal, local (some even from their own gardens), innovative, original and much of it was definitely memorable.
 As we said above we do have a penchant for restaurants that can present the landscape and the season on a plate, it is a style of food we can really identify with, and Aimsir definitely fulfils this wish.

-On our first visit in August, we had the most amazing Heritage Wheat Soda Bread, so we were a bit disappointed to hear the bread had changed because the cream they used to make it was out of season, but it was replaced with a sort of sourdough bread made with Jerusalem artichoke that was just as good, The Dexter beef tartare served in its own tripe was still on the menu though, and was just as good this time.
+On our first visit last August, we had the most amazing Heritage Wheat Soda Bread, so we were a bit disappointed to hear the bread had changed because the cream they used to make it was out of season, but it was replaced with a sort of sourdough bread made with Jerusalem artichoke that was just as good, The Dexter beef tartare served in its own tripe was still on the menu though, and was just as good this time.
 Irish bluefin tuna belly, which was dry-aged in bees' wax served in a vertebra from the tuna with mushroom soy and honey was remarkable and extremely moreish.
 Dry-aged halibut, which we were also introduced to on the way in, was beautifully cooked on the bone with confit garlic butter, served with possibly the best, most addictive, sauce we have ever had with fish.
 Another amazing dish was organic onion steamed in roasted bone marrow and filled with sheeps' yogurt and ramson capers..
 To finish the savoury courses were two courses served with the venison we had met earlier in the evening.
 First smoked heart served on puffed tendon with burnt chive emulsion, followed by a dish of Sika deer cooked over hot embers with marrow and vinegar.

 The best dish of the night was a dessert and it is not often we say that about a meal.
 A serving of pumpkin with salted rapeseed ice-cream and pumpkin seed brittle was remarkable; just the right level of sweetness, textured and perfectly balanced.
 It was an unforgettable dish.
 Michelle has been talking about the Koji tart since our visit last August and was delighted to see that it is still on the menu - it is extremely decadent and a nice ending to the meal.
-Recently we compiled and Irish tasting menu of the last decade and Aimsir featured heavily - we would expect this showing again in ten years time when we make our tasting menu for this decade.
+Recently we compiled an Irish tasting menu of the last decade and Aimsir featured heavily - we would expect this showing again in ten years time when we make our tasting menu for this decade.

 Restaurant manager and Maitre'D Majken Bech Bailey commands her dining room with poise, grace, charm, friendliness and wit.
 She strikes the perfect balance between professionalism and hospitality like very few Maitre'Ds we have ever seen and this transcends the whole front of house team who deliver an evening of faultless service.
 Michelle, because she is still feeding four-month-old Amy, didn't want the full wine pairings so asked could she have fewer wines.
 This was not only accommodated with ease, but Michelle got some different wines than those on the wine pairing, so we could try more off their list.

 That brings us nicely to the wine.
 We have all had experiences listening to a sommelier rattle off some over-rehearsed speech about a wine with no enthusiasm while you sit there bored wondering when it will end.
 Well, this isn't the case in Aimsir.
 Sommelier Cathryn Steunenberg presents each wine with infectious enthusiasm and it is obvious that each one is personally selected by her and means something to her.
 After each wine, you look forward to the next and hearing the story about its origins.
 The wines themselves were all excellently matched to the food.
-Starting with a very interesting wine, Agostado from Bodega Cota 45, that tasted like a blend of a Palo Cortado sherry and one of the wineries other wines with UBE.
+Starting with a very interesting wine, Agostado from Bodega Cota 45, that tasted like a blend of a Palo Cortado sherry and one of the wineries other wines, UBE.
 It was extremely unique and went perfectly with the first couple of courses.
 Another unusual wine was a Soave from Noûs Cooperativa that didn't taste like any other Soave we had before.
 One of the stars of the night was Maximus, an IGP made from a grape we had never heard of, Fer Servadou, which had great acidity, with red fruit and hints of pepper.
 Another gem was a Brouilly from Pierre Cotton in Beaujolais, which was very easy to drink and had a distinctive earthy taste and almost bacony nose.
 Cathryn doesn't just pair the food with wine, the bread was matched brilliantly with a red ale from the Kildare Brewing Company and dessert was paired with an apple ice wine from Killahora Orchards in Cork which was splendid.

 Aimsir is truly a world-class dining destination and we are very lucky to have it just outside Dublin.
 In Aimsir they consider the whole experience; the food, the wine, the service, the dinnerware, the setting and they try to perfect each of these to give an unforgettable dining experience.
 Maybe, what is most exciting about Aimsir is that they are only open less than a year, so it is reasonable to expect that there is still better to come, especially since they haven't fully reaped the rewards of their kitchen garden yet.
 We were in Aimsir for nearly 4 hours, but it felt like we there for just a few minutes.